 The integration of biological sciences and earth sciences is needed more than ever in the field of mountain biodiversity—especially as it is known that mountain species will suffer significantly from the effects of climate change.
 Despite the important findings presented in their review, the researchers still express the importance of conducting further studies in this field, with the evolutionary history of species being taken into account, as well as tectonic and paleontological studies.

-This study was published in the journal Nature Geoscience.
+This study was published in the peer-reviewed journal Nature Geoscience.

 Featured image by Jacqueline Mattos: The Alps in the Chamonix-Mont Blanc region of France.

 Antonelli, A., Kissling, W. D., Flantua, S. G. A., Bermúdez, M. A., Mulch, A., Muellner-Riehl, A. N., … Hoorn, C. (2018).
 Geological and climatic influences on mountain biodiversity.
 Nature Geoscience, 11(10), 718-725. https://doi.org/10.1038/s41561-018-0236-z